Frequently Asked Question – Registration

 We recommend knowledge of basic chemistry, biology, and physics.
 Advanced knowledge of specific subjects will also be required on a course-by-course basis.

 Do you offer Vanderbilt University credit for DDX 2-week mini-courses?

-We do not offer academic credit for Drug Discovery Online courses, but we offer a Certificate of Achievement or a Certificate of Completion, which you will recieve once we have completed the evaluation process.
-We highly encourage participant to add this to thier CV or LinkedIn profiles.
+We do not offer academic credit for Drug Discovery Online courses.
+Still, we offer a Certificate of Achievement or a Certificate of Completion, which you will receive once we have completed the evaluation process.
+We highly encourage participants to add this to their CV or LinkedIn profiles.

 Will I earn a grade?
 Do I need a good score to get a certificate?

 Your scores and participation during the course, including quizzes and written assignments, will determine whether you qualify for a Certificate of Achievement or Certificate of Completion.
 Earning a certificate requires significant effort, and not all participants will meet that level of achievement.

 Can I mention my certificate in my LinkedIn profile or on my resume?